trungit2001/guessing-game/README.md

 # Project Name

-Guessing game - My first project written by Rust programing language
+Guessing game - My first project was written in the Rust programming language

 ## Table of Contents